jagilber-org/mcp-index-server/docs/CONTENT-GUIDANCE.md

 > **Remember**: Focus on **HOW** to use MCP effectively, not **WHAT** tools exist (protocol handles discovery).

+### Templates & Non-Runtime Placeholders

+Instruction seed/templates (used for enrichment or scaffolding) must reside under `instructions/_templates/`.

+Rules:

+- Files in `_templates/` are ignored by the catalog loader (`ignored:template`).
+- Tests may copy a template into the root `instructions/` directory to exercise enrichment or migration logic.
+- Template files can contain blank governance fields (empty strings) that enrichment tools later populate.
+- Never keep persistent placeholder blanks in runtime-loaded files; promote only after enrichment.

+Rationale: Keeps catalog completeness metrics focused on actual deployable instructions and prevents placeholder artifacts from masking real validation issues.

 ### ❌ **Content to Avoid in Central Server**

 **MCP Protocol Infrastructure (CRITICAL):**